Planets outside the Solar system

 Can we cool down Venus atmosphere with outer space light weight shelter fully or partially surrounding the planet?
-There have been some speculative publication on such potential.
+There have been some speculative publications on such potential.
 On the Venus atmosphere, about 50 km of altitude, the temperature and pressure is just like planet Earth at sea level, which makes it the perfect environment for buoyancy floating colonies, which can be used as factories of photosynthesis, or hotels for space tourists.
 In the floating cities, we can create factory which use algae in special built photosynthesis tanks to absorb CO2.
 Algae can produce oxygen that can be used by human beings living in the floating colonies.
 We can then fabricate carbon fiber net using dry algae material to make light weight solar shelter material.
 It would take time to cover Venus outer space with such net to block Solar light, which will cool down Venus eventually.

-In order to have continuously algae based photosynthesis process on the upper Venus atmosphere, water is essential to support its operation.
+In order to have continuously algae based photosynthesis process on the upper Venus atmosphere, water is essential.
 Water can be found through comets by towing these comets from asteroid bell.
 So the algae photosynthesis in upper Venus will create carbon fiber net for shelter while O2 will be stored until Venus air temperature drop.
 In order to fast track the cooling, we can also consider removing gas from Venus into space using solar energy.
 Due to this is simple gravitational process, we can expect energy neutral.
 Gas, mainly CO2, can be contained by large pressurized cargo spaceship and accelerated to escaping velocity into vacuum space.

 Our next blog will concentrate on the effect of buoyancy engine on Venus terraforming.